Lemnos: Geography

 Lemnos is primarily a flat island, but the western region, particularly the northwest, is rocky and mountainous.
 At 430 meters above sea level, Mount Skopia is the highest point.
 The chief towns are Myrina, on the western coast, and Moudros on the eastern shore of a large bay in the middle of the island.
 Myrina (also called Kastro, meaning "castle") possesses a good harbour.
 It is the seat of all trade carried on with the mainland.
-The hillsides afford pasture for sheep, and Lemnos has a strong husbandry tradition, being famous for its Kalathaki Limnou (PDO), a cheese made from sheep and goat milk and melipasto cheese, and for its yogurt.
-Fruit and vegetables that grow on the island include almonds, figs, melons, watermelons, tomatoes, pumpkins and olives.
-The main crops are wheat, barley, sesame; in fact Lemnos was Constantinople's granary after the Byzantine Empire lost its Anatolian possessions in the 1320s.
-Lemnos also produces honey (from thyme-fed bees), but, as is the case with most products of a local nature in Greece, the produced quantities are little more than simply sufficient for the local market.
-Muscat grapes are grown widely, and are used to produce an unusual table wine that is dry yet has a strong Muscat flavor.
-Since 1985 the variety and quality of Lemnos wines have increased greatly.

 Lemnos also has a 7-hectare desert, the Pachies Ammoudies of Lemnos.

 Climate

-The climate in Lemnos is mainly Mediterranean.
-Winters are generally mild, but there will be a snowfall occasionally.
-Strong winds are a feature of the island, especially in August and in winter time, hence its nickname "the wind-ridden one" (in Greek, Ανεμόεσσα).
+The climate in Lemnos is mainly Mediterranean (Csa).
+Winters are generally mild, but with occasional snowfall.
+Strong winds are a feature of the island, especially in August and during the winter, with a maximum average wind speed of 20.7 km/h in February, hence its nickname "the wind-ridden one" (in Greek, Ανεμόεσσα).
 The temperature is typically 2 to 5 degrees Celsius less than in Athens, especially in summertime.